Wild River Wilderness: Recreation

-Today, visitors to the Wilderness can witness a forest which has largely reclaimed the land after a short period of human industry.
+Visitors to the wilderness can view a forest that has largely reclaimed the land after a short period of human industry.
 Scattered throughout the area are various artifacts of the logging era.
 The main access to the wilderness is via the Wild River Trail, which climbs the grade of the old railroad to No Ketchum Pond.
 From this hub, trails branch off into the rugged mountains in the western portion of the wilderness.
 The Appalachian Trail follows the ridge of the Carter-Moriah Range, which marks the western boundary of the preserve.

 The main trailhead is the Wild River Campground, a small, rustic campground run by the Forest Service.
 The campground is located at the end of a dirt road just outside the eastern border of the wilderness.
 Activities in the wilderness include hiking, fishing, hunting, and climbing.

 Flora and fauna

 The diverse wildlife of the forest include large mammals such as moose, whitetail deer, and black bear.
 Smaller animals include pine marten, red squirrels, and snowshoe hare.
 The lower elevations are dominated by hardwoods, including the New Hampshire state tree, the white birch.
 Spruce and fir, which grew back after the 1903 fires, cover the higher areas.
 The very highest elevations of Carter Dome are above the tree line and feature subalpine vegetation.